-There is a strong connection between experiencing a physical trauma and developing a substance abuse problem.
+A strong connection exists between experiencing physical trauma and developing a substance abuse problem.
 However, people are frequently quick to dismiss a situation.
 They might tell you to get over it already.
-Here is what you need to know.
+If you are a woman and struggling with the effects of physical trauma and possibly addiction, call 855.773.0614 to speak with someone from The Willows at Red Oak Recovery® team of professionals about our women’s physical trauma treatment options.

 Physical Trauma Does Not Have an Expiration Date

 Rape, domestic violence, child abuse, and other forms of physical aggression are just some instances that cause trauma.
 They affect the way that you think, feel, and act.
 Their impact is severe.
-It is immaterial if they happened two decades or a couple of weeks ago.
+It is immaterial if they happened two decades or a few weeks ago.

 Few people understand the far-reaching consequences of the experience.
 Fewer still recognize that you cannot put an expiration date on the event.
 As a result, they might tell you to get over a situation already.
 Since you do not receive the support you need, you try to deal with things yourself.